LennyLukach/expect-miracles-superhero-comic/README.md

 # Expect Miracles – Superhero Comic App

 This project is a full‑stack web app built for a live fundraising event supporting *Expect Miracles*, a cancer charity.
-The idea was simple: let people take a selfie, add a few details, and get back a comic‑book‑style superhero version of themselves.
+The idea is simple: let people take a selfie, add a few details, and get back a comic book style superhero version of themselves.

-The app was designed for real people in a real event setting—non‑technical users, phones in hand, lots of traffic, and no patience for confusing UI.
-Everything about it is geared toward being fast, clear, and fun while still being reliable and safe in a public environment.
+The app was designed for real people in a real event setting for people with their phones in hand, lots of traffic, and no patience for confusing UI.
+Everything about it is geared toward being fast, clear, and fun while still being reliable in a public environment.

 ---